 The USCG is the authority of all the waterways.
 State boating regulations are enforced by local authorities.
 You are subject to marine traffic laws and "Rules of the Road" for both federal and state waterways, and must submit to boarding if requested by proper authority.

 There are many publications available from the Coast Guard concerning regulations and more.
-For additional information call the boating safety hot line at 1(800)368-5647, or visit their web site at www.uscg.mil
+For additional information call the boating safety hot line at 1(800)368-5647.

 Equipment

 USCG regulations require the following equipment while operating your boat: